ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 Surrogate-Key: ez-all
 ```

 The `Cache-Control` and `Vary` headers look correct.
 The request is handled by a custom controller and the `Surrogate-Key` only contains the default `ez-all` value.
-This isn't a problem as long as the controller
-does not return values from any Content in the [[= product_name =]] repository.
-If it does, the controller should also add
-the corresponding IDs to such objects in that header.
+This isn't a problem as long as the controller doesn't return values from any Content in the [[= product_name =]] repository.
+If it does, the controller should also add the corresponding IDs to such objects in that header.

 The `Set-Cookie` here may cause the problem.
 A ESI fragment should never set a cookie because:
 - Clients only receive the headers set in the "mother" document (the headers in the "/" response in this case).